robertjskelton/robertjskelton.github.io/_posts/2018-08-10-matching-your-net-worth-with-your-lifetime-earnings.markdown

 ----

-### How
+### How?
 The main reason my ratio is this high is because of my great single real estate purchase.
 I purchased a 4 bedroom single family home in May 2016 for $170K, which is my primary residence.
 I've had 2-3 roommates for the last few years which almost cover my mortgage, which was a 15 year mortgage with 20% down.
 The house has also appreciated to about $250K, thanks to a strong market and lots of sweat equity.

 I'd also like to acknowledge how my family has helped.
 My dad gave me $5K to help on the down payment on my house, and loaned me $30K to pay back as I could.
-I paid it back in less than 6 months after downgrading my car and putting every penny towards it.
+I paid it back in less than 6 months after [downgrading my car](https://rskelton.com/drive-cool-cars-on-a-budget/) and putting every penny towards it.
 I also recently received a $25K life insurance check from my grandfather passing.
 100% of that was put into investments and savings.
-Both of these benefits gave me a head start compared to my peers, and its something I'm very thankful for.
+Both of these benefits gave me a head start, and its something I'm very thankful for.

 ----